Sleeping much more can be transformational.

 When I start shifting into too late a sleep schedule (ie: going to bed after midnight) this tosses my days into disarray waking up at 9 or 9:30am, so, I’ve learned to not just sleep enough but also to carve out early sleep time as a necessity.
 When I fall off that track, I get back to it as fast as I can.
 Tonight, bedtime is 10pm.

 This makes a huge difference in all of life.
-Sleeping early has it’s own profound benefits in Traditional Chinese Medicine.
+Sleeping early has its own profound benefits in Traditional Chinese Medicine.
 It’s thought that sleeping between 10pm- 1am is the most vital time of sleep for restoration.

-Sleeping long enough is… as you’ll soon see… has it’s own profound benefits!
+Sleeping long enough has profound life benefits!

 1. Decreasing inflammation.
 I know when I was diagnosed with an auto-immune disorder and in the depths of recovery, it wasn’t unusual to sleep 10-11 hours a night.
 When I did – versus 7 or 8 hours- I felt dramatically better.
 In fact, that year of restoration and intensive wellness was what highlighted sleep as a critical part of my life not to be skipped or ignored!